ArtemGr/Sidekick/README.md

 `/r 1d20!1` - Roll twenty, reroll on one (because halflings are lucky).

+`/r 3d10!>=8` - nWoD roll: tens explode, eights and up are treated like a success.

 `/r 4d6k3` - Roll four hexahedrons and keep the highest three (D&D 5e ability roll).

 `/r 2d20kl1` - Roll twice and keep the lowest roll (D&D 5e disadvantage).